-The undiscounted future value of the asset retirement obligation ("ARO") with respect to our leased decaffeination facilities is estimated at \$1.5 million.
-This estimate assumes that we relocate from the current locations upon expiry of the lease renewal term in 2023 for Line 1 and Line 2, and the expiry of lease, before renewal in 2038 for Line 3.
+The undiscounted future value of the asset retirement obligation ("ARO") with respect to our leased decaffeination facilities is estimated at \$2.3 million.
+This estimate assumes that we relocate from the current locations upon expiry of the lease in Burnaby, in 2023, at an estimated cost of \$0.9 million, and the expiry of lease before renewal in 2038 for the two lines in Delta, BC at an estimated cost of \$1.4 million.
 Further, the estimate reflects the expected costs of vacating the leased facility in 2023 and 2038, having regard for the contract language in the lease, the expected useful lives of our plant and equipment, and the expected costs that would be paid to a third party to remove equipment.